ultragorira/ultragorira.github.io/_posts/2022-08-05-Timeseries-prediction-with-XGBoost.md

 ### FEATURES IMPORTANCE

-One important aspect of the trained model is to verify which of the features actually were used by the model when doing the predictions.
+One important aspect of the trained model is to verify which of the features actually were used by the model when training.
 This can be easily done in few lines of code:

 ```python